-Without our stakeholders, Haypp Group as a company will not prosper – it’s only together that we can achieve great things.
-That’s why we have a stakeholder dialogue system in place.
+We conducted a materiality and stakeholder analysis in 2020 and the information is the basis for our sustainability work.
+Without our stakeholders, Haypp Group as a company will not prosper – it is only together that we can achieve great things.
+That is why we have a stakeholder dialogue system in place.
 To validate our sustainability strategy and material analysis, our aim is to have systemic interaction with each stakeholder group every three years.
 Extended stakeholders are key to understanding the expectations of the group’s sustainability approach.

 Customer priorities solutions

 |Keeping our promise||Responsibility wise, the most important issue for our customers is that we keep our promises in price, quality and service.||Creating a good customer experience is paramount.
 Hence, to pick up on what our customers want, we always keep our ear to the ground.
 This informs how we can develop the entire customer experience – from first contact and use, to when it’s time to buy something new from us again.|

 |Climate||The climate issue is in everyone mind and on all lips.
 Each company must take responsibility – us included.||We are constantly looking for more sustainable products to sell.
 We encourage testing of more sustainable materials, e.g. corn plastic or paper in our packaging.
 We are trying to phase out black plastic packaging from suppliers which is difficult to recycle.
 We use as much recycled material as we can in the packaging process.
 And we try to work with the best fossil-free transporters.
 To put it simply, we do what we can, as an e-commerce company, to be at the forefront of the sustainability movement.|